-Agriculture, Wildlife & Rural Affairs

-Chair: Commissioner Terry Hofmeister, Phillips County Vice Chair: Commissioner Gordon Westhoff, Morgan County CCI Staff: Raegan Shane
+Agriculture, Wildlife & Rural Affairs Chair: Commissioner Terry Hofmeister, Phillips County Chair: Commissioner Terry Hofmeister, Phillips County Vice Chair: Commissioner Gordon Westhoff, Morgan County CCI Staff: Raegan Shane

-No active CCI legislation

-General Government Chair: Commissioner Scott James, Weld County Vice Chair: Commissioner Jody Shadduck-McNally, Larimer County CCI Staff: Eric Bergman HB23-1032, Civil Action Remedy Provisions HB 1032 would allow damages for emotional distress in discrimination cases where the plaintiff is a person with a disability.
-It would also allow the court to award attorneys' fees - but just to the prevailing plaintiff in a case.
-CCI believes that it would be more equitable to allow the court to award attorneys' fees to the prevailing party - either the plaintiff or the defendant.
-Doing so would help protect a county against frivolous lawsuits.
-CCI met with the sponsor and other stakeholders this past week to discuss the bill and some proposed amendments.
+General Government Chair: Commissioner James Scott, Weld County Vice Chair: Commissioner Jody Shadduck-McNally, Larimer County CCI Staff: Eric Bergman HB23-1032, Civil Action Remedy Provisions HB 1032 would allow damages for emotional distress in discrimination cases where the plaintiff is a person with a disability.
+It would also allow the court to award attorney fees - but just to the prevailing plaintiff in a case.
+CCI believes that it would be more equitable to allow the court to award attorneys fees to the prevailing party - either plaintiff or defendant.
+This would help protect against frivolous lawsuits.
 The bill is scheduled to be heard on Feb.
-14 in the House Judiciary Committee.
+7 in the House Judiciary Committee.
 Position: Amend Sponsors: Rep. D. Ortiz HB23-1057, Restroom Amenities for All Genders in Public Buildings Beginning in 2024, HB 1057 would require that all newly constructed public buildings provide a non-gendered restroom facility or a multi-stall non-gendered facility on each floor where restrooms are available.
 The bill also requires that if any restroom renovation exceeding \$10,000 takes place in an existing public building, the owner must comply with the non-gender restroom availability requirement.
 The bill also requires that at least one diaper changing station be made available in a non-gender restroom on each floor where there is a public restroom.
 Finally, the bill requires signage alerting the public to the presence of a diaper changing station using pictograms that are void of gender.
 The bill provides for legal recourse for employees in public buildings that do not comply with the non-gender restroom requirement.
-CCI has concerns about the unfunded mandate that the legislation presents - especially the \$10,000 renovation threshold - and has met with the sponsors to discuss some possible amendments.
-A strike-below amendment (essentially a new bill that will replace the current one) is being drafted and will be shared with stakeholders this week.
-The bill is scheduled to be heard on Feb.
-13 in the House State Affairs Committee.
+CCI has concerns about the unfunded mandate that the legislation presents and is working with the proponents on some possible amendments.
+The bill was originally scheduled to be heard on Monday, Jan.
+31, but CCI has learned that it will be pulled and rescheduled for a later date.
 Position: Amend Sponsors: Reps.
 McCormick and Vigil, Sen. Jaquez Lewis HB23-1065, Independent Ethics Commission Oversight of Local Government Officials As created in the state constitution, the Independent Ethics Commission has oversight for state and local elected officials (including counties).
 HB 1065 would expand the jurisdiction of the Commission to include special districts and school districts.
-The bill will be heard on Feb.
-7 in the House Transportation, Housing and Local Government Committee.
 Position: Monitor Sponsors: Reps.
-Story and Parenti HB23-1139, Modifications of County Salary Categorizations HB 1139 would modify either the category or subcategory of Archuleta, Delta, Saguache and Summit counties for purposes of increasing the salaries of county elected officials.
-As the state constitution prohibits an elected official from receiving a raise during his/her term, these salary increases would not go into effect until the elected official is reelected in either 2024 or 2026.
-An amendment is being prepared to add additional counties to the legislation.
-The bill is scheduled to be heard on Feb 21 in House Transportation, Housing and Local Government Committee.
-Position: Pending Sponsors: Rep. Martinez, Sen. Simpson HB23-1149, Conduct of Elections in Small Counties HB 1149 would allow smaller counties (with between 10,000 and 37,500 active electors) to apply to the Secretary of State's office to reduce the number of voter service and polling centers that must be established during an election.
-The bill also allows a county to appoint staff from the county clerk's office to serve as election judges.
-The bill has been assigned to the House State Affairs Committee but has not yet been calendared for a hearing.
-Position: Pending Sponsors: Rep Holtorf, Sen. Pelton B.
+Story and Parenti SB23-053, Prohibition on Requiring Non-Disclosure Agreements SB 053 would prohibit all government employers (including counties) from making current or prospective employees sign a non-disclosure agreement (NDA).
+The bill exempts NDAs that would prevent disclosure of privacy interests of the employee or matters that are required to be kept confidential by federal or state law or matters bearing on the specialized details of security arrangements or investigations.
+The bill will be heard on Thursday, Feb.
+2, at 1:30 p.m. in the Senate State, Veterans and Military Affairs Committee.
+Position: Amend